Gauahar Khan: Career

 She later was a mentor for a reality show, Ticket To Bollywood.
 In September 2014, Khan hosted Star Plus's singing reality show India's Raw Star.
 On 30 November 2014, Khan was slapped during the shooting of a singing reality show called India's Raw Star by a member of the audience who admonished her for wearing a short dress.
 Police arrested 24-year-old Akil Malik for attacking the actress at show's studio in Mumbai.
 They quoted the man as telling Khan that "being a Muslim woman, she should not have worn such a short dress".
 He was later produced in court on 1 December 2014.

 In May 2015, Khan made her Punjabi debut with the film Oh Yaara Ainvayi Ainvayi Lut Gaya, opposite Jassie Gill as Gunjan Kaur.
 In October 2015, Khan participated in Zee TV's I Can Do That and was paired along with Bani J. Khan emerged as the first runner-up whilist Rithvik Dhanjani emerged as the winner.
 In January 2016, Khan started the year with appearing in Ekta Kapoor's Kyaa Kool Hain Hum 3 for the item song "Jawani Le Doobi".
 In August 2016, Khan played one of the main leads in Ravi Agrawal's Fever, co-starring Rajeev Khandelwal and Gemma Atkinson as Kavya.
 The film released in August however failed at the box office.
-In October 2016, Khan appeeared in the film Fuddu for an item song, sung by Jasmine Sandlas.
+In October 2016, Khan appeared in the film Fuddu for an item song, sung by Jasmine Sandlas.

 In 2017, Khan appeared in Karan Johar's Badrinath Ki Dulhania, the sequel to Humpty Sharma Ki Dulhania, starring Varun Dhawan and Alia Bhatt as Laxmi.
 The film released in March.
 In April 2017, Khan acted in the film Begum Jaan, co-starring Vidya Balan.
 In December 2017, Khan acted in Tera Intezaar.
 In 2018, she acted in Nine Hours in Mumbai as Gulabi.

 In June 2019, Khan appeared in the Indian version of The Office, an adaptation of the hit BBC series of the same name.
 The show released on streaming service Hotstar on 28 June 2019.
 Gauhar plays the character of Riya Pahwa, who is the boss of the lead character Jagadeep Chadda.
 Later in the same year, Khan acted in a web series, Parchayee.

 In 2020, she returned to Bigg Boss as a toofani senior for its fourteenth season along with Hina Khan and Sidharth Shukla for the first three weeks.
 In 2021, Gauahar played the role of Maithili Sharan in amazon web series Tandav.

 Personal life

-Khan was in a relationship with Kushal Tandon her Bigg Boss 7 co-contestant in 2013, but later they broke up.
+Khan was in a relationship with Kushal Tandon, her Bigg Boss 7 co-contestant in 2013, but later they broke up.

-In November 2020, she got engaged to actor and son of music director Ismail Darbar, Zaid Darbar.
+In November 2020, she got engaged to actor Zaid Darbar son of music director Ismail Darbar, Zaid Darbar.
 The two were married on 25 December of the same year.
-On 20th December, 2022 she announced on her instagram that the couple is expecting their first child together.
+On 20 December 2022 she announced on her instagram that the couple is expecting their first child together.
+On 10 May 2023 she gave birth to a baby boy, named 'Zehaan'.